 That's all from me, I hope it helps!

 This week, we officially released 0.4!

-Thanks to all of the great contributors to this version, @Zesterer, @Timo, @Imbris, @Acrimon, @Sharp, @Destinghim, @Slipped, @AngelOnFira, @Pfauenauge, @Geno, @scott-c, @haslersn, @Qutrin, @Vechro, @xMAC94x, @KyoZM, @Andrewpritchard, @Songtronix, @Shanehandley, @telastrus, @christofferlantz, @stevedagiraffe, @Vercidium, @Demonic, @tommy, @arashout, @nick12, @lfauvel, @wusyong, @cauthmann, @yashaslokesh, @artem, @carbonhell, @appcrashwin7, @Mckol, and @keller!
+Thanks to all of the great contributors to this version, @Zesterer, @Timo, @imbris, @Acrimon, @Sharp, @Destinghim, @Slipped, @AngelOnFira, @Pfau, @Geno, @scott-c, @haslersn, @Qutrin, @Vechro, @xMAC94x, @KyoZM, @Andrewpritchard, @Songtronix, @Shanehandley, @telastrus, @christofferlantz, @stevedagiraffe, @Vercidium, @Demonic, @tommy, @arashout, @nick12, @lfauvel, @wusyong, @cauthmann, @yashaslokesh, @artem, @carbonhell, @appcrashwin7, @LunarEclipse, and @keller!
 Also thanks to everyone else who added something of their own to Veloren, the community is really what pushes this project forward :)

 The launch party went great, with over 40 people joining at its peak.
 With over 3000 people in the Discord server now, we reach a lot more people with @everyone :P You might have noticed that the download link was through Airshipper.
 Although future versions of Airshipper will have clients that you can install on your computer, you can rely on this link to get you the latest version for now.